 Note: Partially employed workers who are searching for full-time jobs can also obtain a reduced amount of weekly UI benefits in Maryland.

-How to Keep Claiming Unemployment Benefits in Maryland
+How Long You May Receive Benefits in Maryland

-State employees who are claiming benefits for unemployment in Maryland are required to regularly file for UI payments on a weekly basis in order to undergo their eligibility re-certification for the program.
+Workers who are claiming benefits for unemployment in Maryland are required to regularly file for UI payments on a weekly basis to recertify they meet the eligibility requirements for the program.
 The DLLR offers UI beneficiaries the option to either claim unemployment benefits regularly via the Webcert online system or by phone through the Telecert system.

 Note that Sunday is the first day you can request federal unemployment benefits for the previous week.
 During each verification procedure, UI recipients will be required to provide complete and truthful answers to questions regarding: